assetto-corsa-web/accweb/README.md

 ## Docker
 <a name="docker" />

+**Docker is not supported at the moment, you can try using the image, but I highly recommend waiting for v2 to be finished (which will have a new image).**

 Keep in mind that this docker image doesn't include accserver.exe file, you will have to copy it manually to the /accserver directory inside the container after it started.
 Check the volumes section for details.